kubevious/kubevious/projects/DASHBOARD.md

 Access from browser: http://localhost:8080

 For more details on installation options, visit [Deployment Repository](https://github.com/kubevious/helm).

-## 📺 Running Kubevious CLI - Standalone Tool
-Kubevious CLI is a standalone tool to validate and detect manifest misconfigurations and issues.
-It can be easily integrated into the CI/CD pipelines and well as used during the active development of Kubernetes manifests.
-Learn more about [Kubevious CLI](https://github.com/kubevious/cli).

 ## 🛻 Running Kubevious Portable - Outside the Cluster
 While **Kubevious** was made to run inside the cluster and monitor the cluster it lives in, **[Kubevious Portable](https://github.com/kubevious/portable)** version runs outside the cluster.
 Usually, that would happen on development machines from where operators would run *kubectl* commands.
 Kubevious Portable runs inside a single docker container.
 Kubevious Portable does not have Rule Executing and Time Machine capabilities and is meant for quick sanity check and visualization of Kubernetes clusters and applications.
 Kubevious Portable connects to clusters defined in kube-config files.
 See instructions on [running Kubevious Portable here](https://github.com/kubevious/portable#running-kubevious-portable).